 What are my options now?

-Take the whole fund out as cash in one go. (beware of the tax implications!)
+Take the whole fund out as cash in one go.
+Beware of the tax implications in both France and the UK.

 Take regular income through income drawdown.
 You draw directly from the pension fund, which remains invested.
 Or you can take ad hoc amounts when you need it.

 It should be possible to take the 25% tax-free lump sum and take taxable income through income drawdown at a later date.
 Remember, the lump sum is only tax free in the UK and there is a tax charge in France.
-So for those planning to move to France, it is well worth looking at the timing of taking your 25% to reduce the tax payable.
+So for those planning to move to France, it is well worth looking at the timing of taking your 25% to reduce the tax payable and compare and contrast options for potentially lower tax in France.

 Take a secure regular income through buying an annuity.